rkendall/reffix/README.md

 ## Command Line Usage

 `$ ref`
+or
+`$ reffix`

-By default, refix will generate a report of broken module references (`require` and `import` statements) by recursing through all the `.js`, `.jsx`, and `.json` files in the directory in which it is launched.
+By default, reffix will generate a report of broken module references (`require` and `import` statements) by recursing through all the `.js`, `.jsx`, and `.json` files in the directory in which it is launched.
 It will then list the broken and corrected paths and prompt you to update the files to fix them.
 Type `y` or just hit `Enter` to make the repairs.
 All reports list absolute paths, but relative paths will be used to update the files.

 ![Command line output](img/example1.png)

-If git version control is available for the files being parsed, `refix` will use data from git status to fix references broken by renaming or moving files.
+If git version control is available for the files being parsed, **reffix** will use data from git status to fix references broken by renaming or moving files.
 If git is unavailable, the program can repair references broken as a result of files being moved but not as a result of files being renamed.
-If a broken reference refers to a filename that is shared by mutliple files in different locations, refix may not be able to determine which path to use and will prompt you to select the correct filepath.
+If a broken reference refers to a filename that is shared by mutliple files in different locations, reffix may not be able to determine which path to use and will prompt you to select the correct filepath.

 ![Prompt to choose file](img/example2.png)

  Using the command-line options described below, you can generate reports showing which files contain references and which files they refer to.
-You can filter the searches via command line options or configuration settings in a `.refixrc` configuration file.
+You can filter the searches via command line options or configuration settings in a `.reffixrc` configuration file.

 ## Path Expansion

-Use `refix` to automatically expand references you type into files.
-If you don't know the full path of a referenced file, type in `'./myFile.js'` and run `refix` to update the file.
+Use **reffix** to automatically expand references you type into files.
+If you don't know the full path of a referenced file, type in `'./myFile.js'` and run **reffix** to update the file.
 When you reload the page in your editor, the path will be expanded to the correct relative reference -- for example: `'../../full/path/of/myFile.js'`.

 ## Command Line Options